mleczuuu/Demoblaze-testcases/README.md

 # Demoblaze webpage Testing
-Demoblaze product store is a demo shop website, used to learn testing
+<a href="https://www.demoblaze.com/index.html">Demoblaze product store</a> is a demo shop website, used to learn testing

 I have tested the following features of this site:
 - Registration